 - After cooking, remove and set aside until all is done.

 - If you prefer a crispier waffle, just bake it a tad longer.

 - I made 4 waffles from this batter.

-- The best would be to serve the waffles immediately with you GF dairy free, Vegan Fruit Coconut Ice-cream or Smoothie or any other topping of your choice.
+- The best would be to serve the waffles immediately with your GF dairy-free, Vegan Fruit Coconut ice cream, Smoothie, or any other topping of your choice.

 - I did not serve it immediately, so kept them in an airtight container, once cold, till ready to be served, approximately 2-3 hours after done.

 Plate a ¼ Vegan GF Waffle piece, add a scoop of GF, dairy-free, Vegan Fruit Coconut Ice-cream or Smoothie, and decorate with more fruit and a piece of Vegan Chocolate.

 I had some of this awesome mixture left over, as I did not have enough popsicle molds, so guess what happened?

 Yes, that’s totally correct, I could not resist and had to give in to the temptation and just poured the remaining mixture into a long tall glass and enjoyed it as a smoothie!!
 Oh, my goodness, that was awesome.

 If you whip up this delightful recipe, drop me a line, rate it, and don’t forget to tag me on @_esmesalon on Instagram.
 I’m on the lookout for your amazing recreations, and I just can’t get enough of those mouthwatering pics!